-- Designed for recent high school graduates and career changers entering the legal field.
+- Designed for high school graduates and career changers entering the legal field.

-- Entry-level certificate programs offer the fastest option available.
+- Undergraduate certificate programs offer the fastest option available.

-Undergraduate or entry-level certificate programs available through community colleges, state schools and private universities provide academic training for paralegals, but aren’t technically considered a degree program since the coursework focuses almost exclusively on paralegal skills and don’t include the general coursework found in an associate’s program.
+Career diplomas are entry-level certificate programs available through community colleges, state schools and private universities that provide basic academic training for paralegals.
+A career diploma isn’t technically considered a degree since the courses focus exclusively on paralegal skills and don’t include the general coursework found in an associate’s program.
 They are designed to provide a broad and foundational education in the legal field that prepares students with the basic knowledge and skills entry-level paralegals are expected to have.

 The courses taken in these programs can often be transferred toward earning an associate’s degree through the same school, but aren’t always transferrable to another institution.

-Admission requirements generally include a high school diploma or GED.
+Admission would require a high school diploma or GED.

 Courses and Credits

-These programs provide a strong legal foundation, offering courses such as legal terminology, research, ethics, and document preparation.
+These programs provide a foundational education in paralegal studies, offering courses that cover legal terminology, legal research, ethics, and document preparation.

-An undergraduate paralegal certificate program usually consists of about 24 credits.
+An undergraduate certificate or career diploma in paralegal studies usually consists of about 24 credits.
 Most are self-paced programs that can be completed entirely online.